jpgreninger/DTLSv1p3-AI-PQC/docs/SECURITY_DOCUMENTATION.md

 ## Overview

-The DTLS v1.3 implementation provides enterprise-grade security through a comprehensive defense-in-depth strategy.
+The DTLS v1.3 production release provides enterprise-grade security through a comprehensive defense-in-depth strategy with quantum-resistant cryptography.
 This document details the security assumptions, guarantees, threat model, and mitigation strategies that ensure secure communication in untrusted network environments.

 ### Security Philosophy